Quenya: External history

-J. R. R. Tolkien began to construct his first Elven tongue c.
+J. R. R. Tolkien began to construct his first Elvish tongue c.
 1910–1911 while he was at the King Edward's School, Birmingham.
 He later called it Qenya (c.
 1915), and later changed the spelling to Quenya.
 He was then already familiar with Latin, Greek, Spanish, and several ancient Germanic languages, such as Gothic, Old Norse, and Old English.
 He had invented several cryptographic codes, and two or three constructed languages.
-Tolkien took an interest in the Finnish mythology of the Kalevala, then became acquainted with Finnish, which he found to provide an aesthetically pleasing inspiration for his High-elven language.
+Tolkien took an interest in the Finnish mythology of the Kalevala, then became acquainted with Finnish, which he found to provide an aesthetically pleasing inspiration for his High-elvish language.
 Many years later, he wrote: "It was like discovering a complete wine-cellar filled with bottles of an amazing wine of a kind and flavour never tasted before.
 It quite intoxicated me."
 Regarding the inspiration for Quenya, Tolkien wrote that:

 Tolkien never intended Quenya or any of his constructed languages to be used in everyday life as an international auxiliary language, although he was in favour of the idea of Esperanto as an auxiliary language within Europe.
 With his Quenya, Tolkien pursued a double aesthetic goal: "classical and inflected".
-This urge, in fact, was the motivation for his creation of a 'mythology'.
+This urge was a major motivation for his creation of a 'mythology'.
 While the language developed, Tolkien felt that it needed speakers, including their own history and mythology, which he thought would give a language its 'individual flavour'.
 The Lord of the Rings, according to Tolkien, "was primarily linguistic in inspiration and was begun in order to provide the necessary background of 'history' for Elvish tongues".
 This process of first inventing a language and then creating a background setting for its fictional speakers has been described as unique.
 Dimitra Fimi, a Tolkien scholar, argues that Tolkien's invention of Qenya started as a quest for the ideal language, to match the moral and aesthetic objectives that were part of his project of creating "a mythology for England".
 Fimi argues that Tolkien deliberately used sound symbolism to unify sound and meaning and make the language appear as an ideal language, fit to be spoken in the utopian realm of the Elves and fairies of Valinor.
 Tolkien considered Quenya to be "the one language which has been designed to give play to my own most normal phonetic taste".

 From the onset, Tolkien used comparative philology and the tree model as his major tools in his constructed languages.
 He usually started with the phonological system of the proto-language and then proceeded by inventing for each daughter language the necessary sequence of sound changes.
 "I find the construction and the interrelation of the languages an aesthetic pleasure in itself, quite apart from The Lord of the Rings, of which it was/is in fact independent."